Fight like a Woman: Domestic Violence and Female Judges in Brazil: Consequences of the Gender Conviction-Rate Gap

 The estimates in Panel B of Table \ref{TabRecidivismDV} suggest that domestic violence defendants whose cases were analyzed by female or male trial judges are equally likely to recidivate regardless of how we measure recidivism.
 Once more, all coefficients are not statistically significant.
 Combining all these estimates, we do not reject the null hypothesis that female judges' stricter rulings are not criminogenic.

 To further boost our confidence regarding the absence of a gender gap in recidivism rates, we re-estimate Equation \eqref{EqDVComparable} using our four recidivism measures as outcome variables.
 We also implement the outcome-based tests associated with these regressions.
 These estimates are reported in Tables \ref{TabRecidivismMisdemeanor} and \ref{TabRecidivismPA}.
 Note that almost all the coefficients associated with the consequences of the in-group bias (``DV $\times$ Female'') are not statistically significant.\footnote{Remember that the in-group bias captures the part of the gender conviction-rate gap that is specific to domestic violence cases.} Only the $\beta_{3}$ coefficient in Column (3) in Panel B of Table \ref{TabRecidivismMisdemeanor} is statistically significant at the 10\% level.
-Since this coefficient captures the effect of female judges on domestic violence recidivism specifically, this result might be explained by victims increasing their future reporting probabilities after a female judge convicts the defendant.
+Since this coefficient { implies that female judges face larger probabilities of domestic violence recidivism,} this result might be explained by victims increasing their future reporting probabilities after a female judge convicts the defendant.

 When we jointly analyze Tables \ref{TabRecidivismDV}, \ref{TabRecidivismMisdemeanor} and \ref{TabRecidivismPA}, we conclude that the forces driving the gender recidivism gap upwards and downwards compensate each other.
 In other words, even though female judges are stricter than male judges when analyzing domestic violence cases, their stricter rulings are not criminogenic.